colouring-cities/colouring-britain-config/README.md

 Staging is used for final testing before deploying on production and for demo deployment of experimental features.

+## Technology

+Azure for cloud deployment

+React for application architecture

+pm2 runs application itself

+Nginx proxies and serves traffic

+Let's Encrypt + certbot for https certificate

 ## Authorization

 Note that staging and production instances are configured with IP filtering, to connect new administrator one of steps will include allowing to access from their IP.

-Login is done using public-private key pairs.
+Login is done using public-private key pairs and needs to be configured using Azure account.

 ## SSH config